-- If it is necessary and you are required to work early in the morning or after normal working hours at night: - give prior notice to caretaker if you intend working late and indicate you will be in the building; - make sure your colleagues know; check where they are likely to be in the building; - make sure suitable precautions have been taken to prevent intruders entering the area where you are working; - ensure you have mobile reception or access to a landline in the room you are working; - lock doors and ensure that areas of the school not in use are kept secure.
+- If it is necessary and you are required to work early in the morning or after normal working hours at night: - give prior notice to the caretaker if you intend working late and indicate you will be in the building; - make sure your colleagues know; check where they are likely to be in the building; - make sure suitable precautions have been taken to prevent intruders entering the area where you are working; - ensure you have mobile reception or access to a landline in the room you are working; - lock doors and ensure that areas of the school not in use are kept secure.

 All lone working staff should establish and record on their risk assessment their own checking in and out system with family, friends or work colleagues.
 It is advised that lone workers provide a relative or friend with a telephone contact number (Headteacher and/or Deputy Headteacher) to call if the lone worker fails to return home at the expected time.
+School to set out any local policy/procedures for lone working e.g. caretaking/site staff, teaching/office staff during school holidays etc.

-14.15 Offsite Visits
+14.16 Offsite Visits